CoronaVac® COVID-19 Vaccine (Sinovac) 2023

 The Lancet published the results from a double-blind, randomized, phase 1/2 clinical trial of CoronaVac in healthy children and adolescents aged 3–17 years old at Hebei Provincial Center for Disease Control and Prevention Zanhuang (Hebei, China) on Jun.
 28, 2021.
 CoronaVac was well tolerated and safe and induced humoral responses in children and adolescents aged 3–17.
 Neutralizing antibody titers induced by the 3·0 μg dose were higher than those of the 1·5 μg dose.
 The results support using a 3·0 μg dose with a two-immunization schedule for children and adolescents.

 China's Department of Health announced on Feb.
 27, 2022, that the CoronaVac vaccination service would be provided to pregnant women receiving antenatal services.
 And the WHO recommends the use of the Sinovac-CoronaVac vaccine in pregnant women when the benefits of vaccination to the pregnant woman outweigh the potential risks.

 A University of Hong Kong study revealed that three vaccine doses of CoronaVac offered significant protection against death or severe illness in those over 60 years old.
 On June 1, 2021, the WHO's Strategic Advisory Group of Experts on Immunization completed its vaccine review.
 As a result, based on the available evidence, the WHO recommends the vaccine for use in adults 18 years and older in a two-dose schedule with a spacing of two to four weeks.
-The WHO's SAGE said on October 11, 2021, moderately and severely immunocompromised persons should be offered an additional dose of all WHO-approved vaccines "since these individuals are less likely to respond adequately to vaccination following a standard primary vaccine series and are at high risk of severe COVID-19 disease."
+The WHO's SAGE said on October 11, 2021, that moderately and severely immunocompromised persons should be offered an additional dose of all WHO-approved vaccines "since these individuals are less likely to respond adequately to vaccination following a standard primary vaccine series and are at high risk of severe COVID-19 disease."
 The experts added that people aged 60 and older who received the Sinovac vaccine should get a third vaccine dose.

 CoronaVac Side Effects